ErinaTheDummy/SwordToShield/Character_Creation/Classes/Shifter.md

 ### Wolve's Howl (level 2)
-As a bonus action while turned you may expend a hit die and howl, forcing all creatures within 15 feet of you to make a wisdom saving throw against 8 + your constitution modifier + your strength modifier or be frightened of you for 1 minute.
+As a bonus action while turned you may expend a hit die and howl, forcing all creatures within 15 feet of you to make a wisdom saving throw against your save DC or be frightened of you for 1 minute.
 Frightened creatures may repeat this saving throw at the end of each of their turns as long as you are not within their line of sight.
 This howl also acts as a trigger for other lycanthropes.

 ### Pack Tactics (level 4)
 While turned you have advantage to hit enemies within 5 feet of an ally with